BetterToken/info_bettertoken/src/farming/what_is_farming.md

-*parts of this page is sourced from the threefold wiki and can be found here: https://github.com/threefoldfoundation/info_foundation/blob/development/src/grid/what_is_farming.md*
+*parts of this page is sourced from the ThreeFold Foundation wiki and can be found here: https://github.com/threefoldfoundation/info_foundation/blob/development/src/grid/what_is_farming.md*